act65/open-problems/problems/sketching-models.md

-What if there was a high level language for describing what a NN does/has learn?
-It could then make sense to efficiently communicate this, or to store it in compressed form, or ...?
+What if there was a high level language for describing what a NN does/has learned?
+It could then make sense to communicate this, or to store it in compressed form, or ...?

-Passing around models as a first class function.
-WHat about composing different learned models?

 Given enough trained models, and their respective data.
-I could make sense to learn a sketch of each!?
+It could make sense to learn a sketch of each!?

-More related to first class models/nets.

-## Meta-cognitive nets.
+#### A meta representation of a neural network

-Each networks/predictor should have;
+Each 'network' should have;

-* a callable fn f:x->y.
+* a callable fn f:x->y (most likely a parameterised network)
-* a sketch of the inputs, x that it was trained on.
+* a sketch of the inputs and outputs, (x, y) that it was trained on (some sort of generative model).
-* some belief/knwledge about which labels is it good at. and which data is requires to get better at others.
+* some belief/knowledge about which labels is it good at.
+And which data is requires to get better at others.
-* some descrption of what it uses to label a input, the method, how. what it pays attention to and how it processes it.
+* some descrption/embedding of how it labels a input, the method.
+What it pays attention to and how it processes it. (this needs to be some sort of graph?)

+#### First class networks

+Can we pass around models as first class functions?

+* What about composing different learned models?
+* Sketching/compressing a learned model into ???
-* ?
+*

+#### Generating networks

+If we can represent a network as just some data structre, then it makes sense to be able to generate one.